Finding Your Breathing Community

 Where to Look

-• Hospitals and medical centers (ask respiratory therapists)
+• Hospitals and medical centers (ask around)

 • American Lung Association, COPD Foundation